yavorfingarov/Reprise/README.md

 in the OpenAPI description.

 * `ProducesAttribute` describes a response returned from an API endpoint.
-**NB** Make sure you are using the Reprise' attribute and not the one from `Microsoft.AspNetCore.Mvc`.
+**NB:** Make sure you are using the Reprise' attribute and not the one from `Microsoft.AspNetCore.Mvc`.

 * `ExcludeFromDescriptionAttribute` marks an endpoint that is excluded from the OpenAPI description.